kannankvs/kvskSONiC/sonic_contribution.md

-# Document Name
-How to Contrinute to SONiC Community
+# How to Contribute to SONiC Community

 # High Level Design Document
 #### Rev 0.1